Coral Ridge Mall: History

 In July 2016, the former Sears was demolished to make way for six new stores.

-In January 2017, Hollister Co. permanently closed at Coral Ridge Mall.
-It was later announced that Victoria's Secret would expand into the Hollister space.

 In April 2017, Coral Ridge announced HomeGoods, Marshalls, PetSmart and Ulta Beauty opens in September.

-On April 18, 2018 it was announced that Younkers will close, as the parent, Bon-Ton Stores, is going out of business.
+On April 18, 2018, it was announced that Younkers will close, as the parent, Bon-Ton Stores, is going out of business.

-On August 29, 2018 Younkers closed its doors permanently.
+On August 29, 2018, Younkers closed its doors permanently.
 The mall has four anchors remaining.

-On January 19, 2019 Iowa's last Abercrombie & Fitch located at Coral Ridge Mall closed permanently.

-In March 2019 Five Below opens.
+In March 2019, Five Below opens.

-In November 2019 Ashley HomeStore opens in former Younkers.
+In November 2019, Ashley HomeStore opens in former Younkers.

-In January 2020 Pier 1, which is by the mall, closed and Spirit Halloween took that spot for the 2020 season.
+In January 2020, Pier 1, which is by the mall, closed.

-On February 21, 2020 Tuesday Morning opens.
+On February 21, 2020, Tuesday Morning opens, which closed in April 2023.

-In May 2020 Forever 21 closed peramently and Scheels expanded to that spot along with Claire's, relocated to the former Motherhood Maternity, GameStop, Auntie Anne's, Riddle's Jewelry, relocated to the former Wet Seal and Aveda, bareMinerals, and Tradehome Shoes.
+In May 2020, Forever 21 closed permanently and Scheels expanded to that space along with 6 more store spaces.

-In September 2020 Eddie Bauer relocated to the former Banana Republic.

-Windsor plans to open a location in the former Charlotte Russe.

-H&M plans to open a location in the former Gap, Eddie Bauer, and LOFT.
+In April 2021, H&M officially opened their second Iowa location in the mall.

+In February 2023, Planet Fitness opened as a new junior anchor, taking over 5 store spaces.
+The mall currently has 11 junior anchors right now.